 You can use Miro as an all-in-one solution that provides necessary tools at every stage of the mapping or diagramming process.
 Start diagramming in Miro from scratch using intuitive tools and frameworks or choose a pre-made template from the extended Miro library.
 Share with your teammates and enjoy the ease of collaboration in Miro - discuss and refine right on the board.
 Once your diagram is ready, easily export and present your work.

-Create your first diagram in Miro
+Create your first diagram

 To start mapping & diagramming with Miro, choose a tool that will best suit your needs and take advantage of smart diagramming capabilities.
 Discover your opportunities below.

 To open the shape library, choose the shape tool on the toolbar and click All shapes.
 The Diagramming panel will open for you on the left-hand side.

 To create a shape on your board, simply click it or drag it onto the board.

 You can add new shapes to your library:

 - Check the box next to the needed shape pack.
 Basic shapes, Flowchart, Connectors are available for everyone.
 Other shape packs (BPMN, Data flow, AWS, etc.) are only available for Business, Consultant, Enterprise, and Education plans.

 - Scroll down to see and use the new shapes.